Skip to main content

 Due to the large number of prospective applicants and our small staff size, we’re unable to meet with most organizations before they apply.
 We ask that you thoroughly review all guidelines, eligibility criteria and FAQs.
 Questions that are not addressed on our website may be sent to foundation@bsci.com.
 During the grant review period, our assigned regional reviewers may reach out with any clarifying questions as needed.

-In addition to our small staff, the Boston Scientific Foundation relies on the due diligence of our Employee Community Teams, comprised of employee volunteers in key regions.
+In addition to our small staff, the Boston Scientific Foundation relies on the due diligence of our Foundation Ambassadors, comprised of employee volunteers in key regions.
 These teams evaluate grant applications at a local level and make recommendations from their respective regions.
-Our Foundation board of directors oversees grant recommendations made by the Employee Community Teams.
+Our Foundation board of directors oversees grant recommendations made by these Ambassadors.

-Every Boston Scientific Foundation Grantee must submit an Impact Report at the completion of the grant period.
-The grant period is one year from the date of the Award Letter.
-Future proposals to the Boston Scientific Foundation will not be considered if an impact report is not submitted for a prior grant award.
-Past grantees: If you have not yet submitted an impact report, please contact foundation@bsci.com for instructions as our reporting tool has recently changed.
+Every Boston Scientific Foundation grantee must submit an Impact Report at the completion of the grant period—one year from the date of the award notification.
+The form will be added to your applicant portal following grant approval.
+Future proposals to the Boston Scientific Foundation will not be considered if an Impact Report is not submitted for a prior grant award, though interim reports may be accepted in some circumstances due to overlap between 1-year grant terms and subsequent application deadlines.
+Please contact foundation@bsci.com with any questions.